 Problem 2: Generic definition of “normal”

-More importantly, I want my hormone levels measured against how I feel.
-Optimal hormone levels are those that provide the highest quality of life, offer maximum relief from symptoms, the lowest risk of degenerative disease, and the best health outcomes possible.
-That’s where I want my “normal” hormone levels to be.
+More importantly, optimal hormone levels are those that provide the highest quality of life, offer maximum relief from symptoms, and are associated the lowest risk of degenerative disease and the best health outcomes possible.
+That’s where I want my “normal” levels to be.

 Problem 3: Checking the wrong hormones

-Then, if you’re interested in learning more about our comprehensive Age Management & Hormone Optimization program, contact us through this form to schedule your free consultation, or call us at 323-874-9355.
+If you’re interested in learning more about our comprehensive Age Management & Hormone Optimization program, contact us through this form to schedule your free consultation, or call us at 323-874-9355.